 Spanish startup SUPRASYS develops power links capable of high current transport capacity.
 The power links take up less space, allowing distributed renewable energy sources to deliver energy to railways’ electrical grid.
 The startup offers superconducting link solutions for efficient electric train charging and regenerative braking.
 SUPRASYS’ voltage drop reduction solution allows the efficient transmission and use of renewable energy.

-Discover more Renewable Energy startups in railways
+Discover more railway startups

 To keep you up-to-date on the latest technology and emerging solutions, we provide you with actionable innovation intelligence – quickly and exhaustively.
 You can download our free Railroads Innovation Report and discover new business opportunities or save your time & let us look into your areas of interest.
 We provide you with an exhaustive overview of new startups, scaleups & emerging technologies that matter to you.